guyuehuo/opendock/docs/source/add_custom_costr.rst

 ---------------------------------------------------
 The added custom constraints can be understood as a new scoring function, so first go to the scorer folder and open constraints.py

 .. code-block:: bash

     cd opendock/scorer/constraints.py

 In the constrains.py file, it can be seen that distance constraints have been implemented, such as DistanceConstraintSF and DistanceMatrixConstraintSF.
 To add angle constraints, the first step is to implement an angle calculation function located in the base class ConstraintSF.
-The input is 3 coordinate points, and for ease of calculation, the output is the radian value of the angle
+The input is 3 coordinate points, and for ease of calculation, the output is the radian value of the angle.

 .. code-block:: bash

     def _angle(self, x, y, z):
         # Calculate the two vectors
         vec1 = x - y